Q - Does a piano have to be tuned to concert pitch (A-440 cycles-per-second standard)?

 A - Sometimes a string was broken before I was called.
-Other times, during the tuning process, a weak string will break.
+Other times, during the tuning process, a weak string will break regardless of how carefully it is adjusted by the tuner.
 It is nearly impossible to break a good string during tuning.
-But if the string is on the verge of breaking, it may break during a tuning.

 There are two solutions, one is to replace the string.
 The other is to splice the string.
 There is a process by which a tuner can splice a short piece of new string onto the broken string.
 If done correctly, the string will be stable, stay in tune, and not easily break again.
 When one of the thick double-wound bass strings break, a splice is generally the best solution.
 For the treble strings they are often replaced with a new one.
 Most tuners carry new strings with them and can match up the correct size.
 Strings size goes from size 13 up to 22 with increments of 1/2 sizes.
 The tuner has a gage to determine the size of the broken string that will be replaced with the same size.

 In the treble section, a string/wire starts at a tuning pin and loops around a hitch pin, at the other end, and comes back around another tuning pin.
 In other words, if one treble string breaks, you have actually lost two strings.
 (There are several piano models where this is not the case and each string is individually tied.
 But in most pianos treble strings loop back to the next tuning pin.)